Maxyandr/bwttesttask/README.md

 This command will run the `transaction` Composer script in a Docker container and remove the container afterwards.
 By default test file with transaction is used [test_file.txt](test_file.txt)

+BinList has limitation of 4 requests per hour for free.
+I didn't implement authentication for that service.
+Example of header authentication was implemented for Exchange rates based on documentation (for https://api.apilayer.com/exchangerates_data API).
+As I understand it is the same data provider like https://api.exchangeratesapi.io/.

 ## Testing the Project